scraggo/scraggo.github.io/_posts/2019-03-18-coding-style-guide.md

 author: "Dave Cohen"
 ---

-We all have opinions of what "good" code is, how it's formatted, and what best practices are.
+We all have opinions on what what coding best practices are and how code should be formatted.
 Recently, one of the teams I've been working on decided to add another member.
-We discovered that our coding styles were radically different.
-I decided to write up a style guide for our team.
+I discovered that our coding styles were radically different.
+I decided to write some guidelines for our team to get us on the same page.

 I quickly realized that writing a style guide from scratch is a tall order.
-I'd already been using the Airbnb eslint rule-set, so I used that as a jump-off point.
+I'd already been using the Airbnb eslint rule-set, so I read [Airbnb's style guide](https://github.com/airbnb/javascript) and found it to be an excellent jump-off point.

-I hope that this style guide gives you some ideas.
-I _highly_ encourage web development teams to use the tools we've recommended to unify your personal or team codebases.
+I hope this style guide gives you some ideas.
+I _highly_ encourage web development teams to create their own style guides and use tools similar to the ones we've recommended to unify their personal or team codebases.

 # Team Coding Style Guide